 Read 11 Weirdest Dog Laws around the World

 During your journey, you need to make sure that your dog has everything that he may need to eat.
-Therefore, get all the food packed beforehand ready to go.
+Therefore, get all the food packed beforehand and ready to go.
 Take special care of the meal times and keep giving his or her food accordingly.
 As an alternate, you can also keep Pre Packed Dog Treats handy to give as a snack.
-Also, since the time can be long at certain times, ensure that you are not overfeeding and the food is eaten in small quantities infrequent intervals to avoid feeling travel sickness.
+Also, since the time can be long at certain times, ensure that you are not overfeeding and the food is eaten in small quantities at infrequent intervals to avoid feeling travel sickness.

 Chances are if you are doing this for the very first time, your doggie will be just as nervous as you.
 And to avoid any last-minute fits and tantrums, the key for both of you is to get used to it beforehand.
 For example, for an animal who has never been caged in an enclosed environment, sitting and not being able to see for long can be pretty stressful and hard.
 Therefore, get the practice going on the way prior to the trip.